mfoemmel/fig/README.md

 Like other package management tools, Fig requires a file describing the contents and dependencies of a given package.
-You then publish a package to a repository, which can simply be local or a remote one.
+You then publish a package to a repository, which can simply be local or additionally a remote one.
 There is no explicit installation; you just use the package from another.
 Unlike other tools, you don't specify where (other than via the `FIG_HOME` environment variable) or how an installed set of packages are structured.

 In order to use the contents of one package from another, you define environment variables with in a package definition that will have portions